shsagir/play-area-sync/docs/htaccess.md

 ## Using .htaccess

-You usually will not have to wrangle with `.htaccess`.
-Modern frameworks and CMS come with predefined ones, and some are also managed.
-You will also find examples in context on these help pages here on fortrabbit.
-Here are a couple of common categories of usage with examples:
+You will find examples in context on the different help pages here on fortrabbit.
+Here are a couple of common categories of usage:

 ### Redirects